directwebremoting/dwr/readme.txt

   and refactoring because it is inherently part of DWRP
 - Extract an spi from the api and ensure that non-core modules depend on spi and not impl
+- Call/Calls do 2 jobs, they store the raw data about the requested method call and the results of deciding what actual java.lang.Method should be called.
+  This results in bizarreness like the need to store exceptions if the parse failed, which in turn causes difficulty in exception handling, and the possibility that the wrong sequence of actions will be taken in handling the call (as was the case with JSON-RPC).
+  Phases of a call (this documentation should be copied somewhere):
+  Decode the request: Create a batch that describes what the user was asking
+    for.
+This ensures that the request is well formed.
+Errors decoding the request will result in 'go away' error messages. i.e. "I can't understand anything that you say" as opposed to "I can't do X".
+  Validate the batch: This checks to see that the request is allowed, that the
+    resource has been exported, that the parameters make sense for the method in question, the the reply can be exported to the user, etc. Errors from this phase can be more helpful, however they may be security sensitive, so care should be taken.
+  Execute: Make the call.
+Errors at this stage are created by the called
+    application.